The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 Low dopamine can also lead to an absence of good/positive feelings or a lack of pleasure.

-Symptoms of high/excessive levels of dopamine can vary depending on the location in the brain where dopamine is high.
+Symptoms of high/excessive dopamine levels can vary depending on where dopamine is high in the brain.

-Trauma and periods of extreme stress can often increase levels of dopamine in the brain – which often leads to anxiety and panic attacks.
+Trauma and periods of extreme stress can often increase dopamine levels in the brain, leading to anxiety and panic attacks.

 Chronic drug use with drugs that affect dopamine directly, like cocaine and methamphetamine, can cause rapid and intense increases, followed by significant decreases in the levels of dopamine in the brain.